589290/local-cluster/3-portainer.md

 ```
 ...and  then login to the Portainer webui by visting port 9000 on the cluster ip: [http://192.168.64.10:9000](http://192.168.64.10:9000)

 Next you will set an admin password and then choose the option to work with the local environment.

-YOu will then arrive to the Portainer home screen:
+You will then arrive to the Portainer home screen:

 ![](./img/port1.jpg)